Downloading AREDN® Firmware

 Locate your device model/version in the left column.
 Most manufacturers print the hardware version on the product package label.
 In some cases, though, you may need to start the device using the manufacturer’s pre-installed firmware and navigate to the system information page to determine the hardware version.

 There are two types of firmware images: one for the first-time replacement of the manufacturer’s firmware, and the other for upgrades of nodes that are already running AREDN® firmware.

-- If you are loading AREDN® firmware on a device for the first time you must download the factory firmware from the middle column.
-For Mikrotik devices you must also download the sysupgrade image from the righthand column.
+If you are loading AREDN® firmware on TP-LINK or Ubuquiti devices for the first time you must download the factory firmware from the middle column.
+For Mikrotik devices you must download both the factory and sysupgrade images.
+For GL.iNet devices you must download the sysupgrade image from the righthand column.

 Once you have selected the correct firmware image for your device, click the link to download the image file to your local computer.
 Make a note of the download location on your computer, since you will need to use that image to install the AREDN® firmware on your device.

 - Features Inherited from OpenWRT for New Architectures

 The latest AREDN® firmware contains features which are inherited from the newest OpenWRT upstream releases.
 The OpenWRT *Release Notes* describe these new features.
 One important change is the inclusion of new target architectures for the firmware.
 The legacy “ar71xx” target has been retired and is replaced by the “ath79” and “ipq40xx” targets.